-Day 2 – Small Circuit Group of Temples
+Day 2 – Angkor Wat Small Circuit Group of Temples

 You can view our Youtube video of Angkor Thom here.

-The Small Circuit Route of Temples at Angkor Wat includes Angkor Wat, Angkor Thom and Ta Prohm.
+The Angkor Wat Small Circuit Route of Temples at Angkor Wat includes Angkor Wat, Angkor Thom and Ta Prohm.

 Angkor Thom’s South Gate lies 7.2 km north of Siem Reap and 1.7 km north of Angkor Wat.

 The Angkor Thom complex was built by King Jayavarman VII.
-The complex is surrounded by 100m wide moat and 8m high walls which encloses this 9 square km city.
+The complex is surrounded by 100m wide moat and 8m high walls which enclose this 9 square km city.